 I nodded.

 She gave a short pause as she opened her files, flipping through before continuing to explain behaviors I would experience on the job.
 Her accent was thick, which made her speech seem jumbled up.
 I eventually zoned out for a bit, thinking about my life and what the need to japa from Nigeria had led me to.
 I didn’t exactly have it great back home, but I did have a good job as a bank manager.
 My salary wasn’t all that, especially compared to the rate I would be earning here, but at least it was prestigious.
-I always heard about how whatever qualifications you had went out of the window when you enter the UK, and how one would have to start with care or support work.
+I always heard about how whatever qualifications you had went out of the window when you entered the UK, and how one would have to start with care or support work.
 I thought people were just exaggerating.
 Apparently not.
 Nevertheless, I was still grateful for the opportunity.
 At least I’d be earning much more than I did as a bank manager back home, just that it would involve other people’s feces.
 The thought made me want to throw up.

 ‘…some of these people have learning disabilities, which leads them to exhibit challenging behaviors due to not being able to communicate well.
 They can become frustrated from all these, which is why we are there to support and help them.
-Like I said, these behaviors are not an everyday situation.
+Like I said, these behaviours are not an everyday situation.
 Some come more often than others, and some others not at all.
 They have their care plans, which you’ll go through when you resume to be able to read their risk assessments, triggers, how to control them, and all of that sort.
 You just need to understand that no two days can be the same in support work, yeah?’

 I nodded.